 In her spare time, Candelaria enjoys spending time with family and friends, watching sports, and trying new food.

-Alma is a bilingual assistant, born and raised in the Tri-Cities.
-She studied Graphic Design in Portland, Oregon in 2009 before taking the next 9 years to travel worldwide.
-She now meets with clients for initial consultations and manages cases.
+Alma is a bilingual legal assistant and was born and raised in the Tri-Cities.
+She studied Graphic Design in Portland, Oregon, in 2009 before taking the next nine years to travel the world.
+She currently meets with clients for initial consultations and manages cases.

 In her spare time she enjoys running, yoga, reading and napping.

-In her spare time, Samanta enjoys spending quality time with her family, volunteering around the community, baking and going on road trips.
+In her spare time, Samanta enjoys spending quality time with her family, volunteering around the community, and going on walks.